 - Private sessions – The mediator may decide to have confidential private sessions with either party at any time during the mediation.
 It is important to remember that while the mediator can help the parties to think about their options, they cannot provide legal advice.
 Nor can they make decisions, these must be made by the parties themselves.
 Anything discussed with the mediator during private sessions is confidential.

 If you reach agreement at mediation

 If an agreement is reached, a mediation outcomes document is drafted and signed by all parties.
 This is the end of the mediation process.
 The parties are expected to comply with the terms of the agreement.
 It is important to understand that the signed mediation outcomes agreement is a legally binding document and can be enforced in the courts.

 If you cannot reach agreement at mediation

 If an agreement is not reached, the parties can continue to negotiate or consider other legal avenues to resolve the dispute.
 You may apply to an appropriate court or tribunal for a formal determination to be made.
 Your case manager will discuss options with you.

 If the dispute is related to a retail shop lease, either party may refer the matter the State Administrative Tribunal (SAT).
 You will need to obtain a certificate from the Small Business Commissioner (available upon request from your case manager) and include this with your SAT application.

-If you need further assistance contact our ADR Information and Support Officer on 13 12 49.
+If you need further assistance contact your ADR Case Manager on 13 12 49.